 Damar has pioneered the development of a specialist apprenticeship for medical administrators within the NHS and other healthcare organisations, which includes the AMSPAR (The Association of Medical Secretaries, Practice Managers and Receptionists) Award/Certificate in Medical Terminology.
-Using the Level 3 Business Administrator Standard we have created a medical admin training course by embedding the specialist knowledge, skills and behaviours required of administrators working in healthcare.
+Using the Level 3 Business Administrator Standard we have created a medical admin training course by embedding the specialist knowledge, skills and behaviours required of administrators, secretaries and receptionists working in healthcare.
 The final exam of the AMSPAR qualification can now be undertaken at the employer's premises (with appropriate invigilation), making this apprenticeship accessible to organisations in any region of England.

 Roles undertaken by Damar’s medical admin apprentices include:

 - Ward clerk

 - Medical secretary

 Employers wanting to offer the Medical Admin Apprenticeship can contact us for further information.
 If you're looking for Medical Admin Apprenticeship Vacancies, please follow the link to see what we are currently offering.

 Business Administrator Apprenticeship

 Apprentices undertaking this apprenticeship gain a highly transferable set of knowledge, skills and behaviours that can be applied across the healthcare sector.
 In addition to learning how to develop, implement, maintain and improve administrative services in their organisation, they will develop key skills and behaviours to support their own progression towards management responsibilities.

 For the AMSPAR component of the medical training course, apprentices learn the basics of medical terminology including areas such as prescription abbreviations, anatomical names and cancer terminology.
 The apprenticeship will provide them with a basic knowledge of the structure of National Health Service and an understanding of health and safety, employment legislation and the principles of data protection.